Bak Kwa, 肉干, is a meat snack originated from Southern China. Thin slices of meat are marinated, dehydrated, smoked and flame grilled.

 In the United States, Bak Kwa is known to be the most smuggled snack food by travellers entering the US from Asia Pacific countries.

-However, dues to strict USDA meat import regulations, importing Bak Kwa, even for personal uses, is legal.
+However, dues to strict USDA meat import regulations, importing Bak Kwa, even for personal uses, is illegal.
 They are subject to confiscation by US customs.
 Some travellers even get blacklisted by US customs causing further inconvenient on future travels.